scriptabuild/eventstore/README.md

 })();
 ```

-_See the `tests/` folder for a more complete example, including support for snapshots_
+_See the `tests/` folder for a more complete example, including support for snapshots, multiple models, including read-only models_

 ## Documentation